Sherry-Xu/Deep-Switching-State-Space-Model/README.md

 ## Additional Models

 The current repository includes only the implementation of the DS³M model developed by our team.
-To reproduce the complete results presented in our paper (specifically Tables 1 and 3), please refer to the original implementations of other referenced models:
+To reproduce the complete results presented in Tables 1 and 3 of our paper, please refer to the original implementations of other referenced models:

 - **DSARF**: [https://github.com/ostadabbas/DSARF](https://github.com/ostadabbas/DSARF)
 - **SNLDS**: [https://github.com/google-research/google-research/tree/master/snlds](https://github.com/google-research/google-research/tree/master/snlds)